ahmadqayyum/terraform-terratest-aws/README.md

-# Run Terratest with few steps...
+# Terratest with AWS

+## Prerequisite for terraform

+### Update terraform.tfvars accordingly

+1. Run the Following in main directory just to verify the terraform code

+    ```bash
+    terraform init
+    terraform plan

-1. To configure dependencies:
+2. To configure Terratest dependencies:

     ```bash
     cd test